-What are Aggregates? - CEMEX USA
+Uses of Aggregates - CEMEX USA

-Crushed aggregate provide needed bulk to concrete mixes to enable them to harden into materials capable of withstanding immense weight and virtually all forces of nature.
-Crushed aggregate accounts for approximately 60 to 75 percent of the volume of ready-mix concrete and dramatically affect the properties of the mix.
+Crushed aggregate provides needed bulk to concrete mixes to enable them to harden into materials capable of withstanding immense weight and virtually all forces of nature.
+Crushed aggregate accounts for approximately 60 to 75 percent of the volume of ready-mix concrete and dramatically affects the properties of the mix.
 For this reason, CEMEX produces a wide range of aggregate types, including sand, gravel and crushed rock, in an equally wide range of sizes and colors to meet construction project needs.

 Aggregates—an indispensable ingredient

 Ready-mix concrete, hot mix asphalt, mortar and many construction materials utilize aggregates as a key ingredient.
 Aggregates not only increase strength, but can also make the mixes more compact, decreasing permeability making them more weatherproof, and modify heat retention values.
 These characteristics make aggregates an indispensable ingredient in the construction and maintenance of highways, walkways, parking lots, airport runways and railways.
 Indeed, the design phase of most construction projects generally requires close scrutiny to the sourcing of aggregates including type, size and material properties of the aggregates needed at various stages of the building process.